Getting extra help

 All the airlines flying from London Southend Airport can accommodate mobility scooters and manually-powered wheelchairs.
 Please book this service with your airline in advance, as airline authorisation may be needed before you travel.

-At London Southend Airport, we know that many disabilities aren’t visible – and that the airport itself can be a challenging environment.
-When you have a hidden disability like autism or dementia, or if you are sight or hearing-impaired, the unfamiliar, bustling airport can sometimes be a little overwhelming.
+If you have a hidden disability (or are travelling with someone who has), such as autism, dementia, anxiety or if you are sight or hearing-impaired, the unfamiliar, bustling airport can sometimes be a little overwhelming.

 Getting to and from the airport